Best Time to Dive Komodo 2026

 • Bring a light rain jacket for between dives.

-Fast, practical answers to the most common Komodo diving questions.
+Fast, practical answers to the most common questions about timing your Komodo dive trip.

 When is the best time to see manta rays in Komodo?